tonyb486/docker-ap-rtsp/README.md

-# Docker container stack: hostap + dhcp server + wireguard
+# Docker container stack: hostap + dhcp server + RTSP tunnel

 This container starts wireless access point (hostap) and dhcp server (dnsmasq) in a docker container.
 It does not provide Internet access to connected devices.
 Instead, it provides